What Does Life Insurance Cover?

 Each type of life insurance policy has its own advantages, disadvantages, and suitability, depending on individual circumstances.
 Consulting with a qualified insurance professional or financial advisor can help you assess your needs and make an informed decision regarding the type of life insurance policy that best fits your requirements.

-How are term life insurance and whole Life Insurance different?
+How are Term Life Insurance and Whole Life Insurance different?

 Term life insurance and whole life insurance are two distinct categories within the realm of life insurance.
 Understanding the differences between the two can help individuals make informed decisions based on their unique needs and financial goals.
 Here’s a breakdown of the key distinctions: